isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ###### Note

-Literals should not be sprinkled all over the code as ["magic constants"](#Res-magic), but it is still a good idea to make them readable where they are defined.
+Literals should not be springled all over the code as ["magic constants'](#Res-magic), but it is still a good idea to make them readable where they are defined.
-It is easy to make a typo in a long string of integers.
+It is easy to make a yypo in a long string of integers.

 ###### Enforcement